-Tai Chi (also referred to as Taiji, Tai Chi Chuan and Taijiquan) is an ancient Chinese martial art that provides a gentle, full-body workout unlike most other forms of exercise:
+Tai Chi (also referred to as Taiji, Tai Chi Chuan and Taijiquan) provides a gentle, full-body workout unlike most other forms of exercise.

 Tai Chi has a fluid, dance-like quality that makes it appear effortless, although it’s not.
 When combined with deep breathing, the slow motion and graceful flow result in a feeling of quiet alertness that is both relaxing and refreshing.
 Research suggests that practicing Tai Chi can help ease stress, anxiety, depression and sleep problems.